SPbSAT/simplifier/README_RESULTS.md

 4. Description of resulting artifacts and their mappings to results in the paper.

 Statistics is written in `.csv` files with `,` delimiter.
 Note that in some statistics `;` is used in a value part.

+Note that circuit sizes for `AIG`-related tables is given as a nubmer of `AND` gates, while for `BENCH`-related tables size is represented as total number of gates.

 ### Table 2.
 Comparison of several runs of resyn2 against several runs of resyn2 followed by a run of simplify.